 It is of interest to determine the Stokes number relevant for caustics formation.
 This is important for knowing the maximum Stokes number for which the Eulerian approximation can still be used.
 For smaller Stokes numbers, no artificial particle viscosity and diffusivity are needed.
 For larger Stokes numbers, however, the Eulerian approach can represent the caustics only as shocks, which requires an increasing amount of artificial viscosity and diffusivity to keep them numerically resolved.
-The Stokes number is defined through equation (3.2).
-For the solution shown in figure 3, we find that the fluid travel time across the width of the front Δx is

-Run $\begin{matrix}2\\3\times10^{-4}\end{matrix}$ A B $0.1 \\ 0.02$ 30 6.8 where Δu is the fluid velocity at the front.
+The Stokes number is defined through (3.2a,b).
+For the solution shown in figure 3, we find that the fluid travel time across the width of the front Δx is where Δu is the fluid velocity at the front.
 For the current experiments, Δx is taken to be the thickness of the front at the time when the particles were introduced in the simulation; see Run A in table 1 for more details about the particles.